dronIshan/transaction-aggregator-spirii/README.md

    ```

 2. **Environment**
-   Copy the example env file and adjust if needed:
+   Copy the example env file and adjust it as .env :
    ```
    cp .env.dev.example .env
    ```